firefighter-sourav/hubilo-assignment/README.md

 - When clicked on the users dropdown - fetch users data.
 On the top display the total of posts and albums count which was fetched in the previous tabs.DISPLAY ONLY COUNT above the users list.
 - When clicked on the todos menuitem, fetch the todos data and display the total count of users above the todos list.

 ### Use the following for your coding:
 - Redux for global state management.
 - UseContext - Where ever necessary.
 - Use react hooks and functional components only to implement any logic or build the components.
 - Use react-routing for navigating between pages.
 - Use lazy loading and code splitting if possible.

+### What we would like to see is :
+- The proper usage of Redux with efficient use of react hooks.
+- Proper usage of ES6 features.
+- Error logging and Error handling.
+- Application level logic approach.